w3f/Grants-Program/applications/stampika.md

 There aren’t any similar projects in the Polkadot Ecosystem.
 We believe that this is one of the pioneer efforts to apply Web3 to the tourism industry.
 This could be due to the fact that this project is quite dependent on our business development efforts and the fact that NFC libraries are not as easy to work with in the past.

 **Ecosystem Impact**:
-These values are estimated based on an number of 250 users and 1,000 stamp NFTs minted in a timespan of 90 days.
+These values are estimated based on an number of 100 users and 200 stamp NFTs minted in a timespan of 30 days (Pilot Testing Phase)

 Boost to on-chain activity.
-stampika’s pilot plans to creates 250 new wallets; if even 10 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~325 - a 10% lift.
-With 1,000 stamp claims over the period (≈11/day - 1,000 / 90 days) the network can also see signed extrinsics climb from ~600 d to ~611 per day.
+stampika’s pilot plans to creates 100 new wallets; if even 20 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~320 - a ~7% lift.
+With 200 stamp claims over the period (≈6/day - 200 / 30 days) the network can also see signed extrinsics climb from ~600 to ~606 per day a 1% increase.

 sources: